This blog post contains affiliate links. For more information, please read my Disclaimer.

 After enjoying the views of the Falls and walking around the Table Rock Welcome Centre, we decided to visit the Outlet Collection at Niagara next on our way back to Toronto.

-It has become sort of a tradition whenever we vacation as a family to visit Outlet Malls.
+It has become a sort of a tradition whenever we vacation as a family to visit Outlet Malls.
 We had the best memories of shopping at La Vallée Village outside Paris, France that we kind of hope to chance upon the same experience again.

 Outlet Collection at Niagara